-Enhancing was introduced on 25 May 2017, and is available in various levels of power in chapter 1 (the starter island), chapter 2 (the homeland you return to), and in particular in the chapter 3 expansion which is not yet out.
+Enhancing is available in various levels of power in chapter 1 (the starter island), chapter 2 (the homeland you return to), and in particular in the chapter 3 maps.

 Item enhancements are meant to allow an additional increase in party power when immediate quests, some rudimentary grinding and looting have made you reach a certain constant level.
 This is reflected in the costs, which makes it more desirable to buy equipment while you still don’t have a good set to start with.
 The better enhancements also cost talent points, or even some of your max health or mana.
 So don’t just enhance everything, wait till you know what your favourite equipment is.